|

 I leave the next morning early to avoid the heat plus tourists with the run to the trail as a non-event.

-But then as you start on the trek to the top your footing consists on everything from volcanic dust, some concrete steps (70+ & 90+) few tunnels then finally a spiral staircase to an old military bunker at the summit (with great views of Waikiki and Pearl Harbor......yes i brought my camera 😁)
+But then as you start on the trek to the top your footing consists on everything from volcanic dust, some concrete steps (70+ & 90+) few tunnels then finally a spiral staircase to an old military bunker at the summit (with great views of Waikiki / Pearl Harbor and yes i brought my camera)

 I must admit it was tough plus i wouldn't recommend it to anyone who isn't fit, but the next day back at my favorite watering hole i raised my glass towards one of natures marvels and gave her a toast 👍 in presenting me with a another challenge to overcome.

-Good to go early to avoid the crowds as its the most popular hiking trail in Hawaii plus you get to do a slow walk into history to get a glimpse from its geological and military past
+High Traffic Good to go early to avoid the crowds as its the most popular hiking trail in Hawaii plus you get to do a slow walk into history to get a glimpse from its geological and military past

-The route starts in the parking lot (crater floor) which most of the walkway is paved concrete, but sections of the trail do include uneven and steep areas plus as you have seen the long stairways
+Well Trodden Path The route starts in the parking lot (crater floor) which most of the walkway is paved concrete, but sections of the trail do include uneven and steep areas plus as you have seen the long stairways

-It was because of those animals which provided the transportation of some of the materials, while other heavier goods where hoisted by winch and cable
+Pack Train Some of the trail to the summit from Fort Ruger was through these underground passages nicknamed the Mule Tunnel It was because of those animals which provided the transportation of some of the materials, while other heavier goods where hoisted by winch and cable

 No comments: